SRA-VJTI/Pixels_Seminar/Git_GitHub/README.md

     * Once you are up to date, you can push your changes - at this point in time your local copy and the online copy of the files will be the same.

-# 2.Create your own repository and project folder structure
+# Create your own repository and project folder structure

 ### 1. To make a repository, go to `Repositories/New repository` & Click on `New` button.
 <img src="https://github.com/Spnetic-5/Intro_to_CV/blob/main/Git_GitHub/assets/1.png" align="center">